broadinstitute/exome-results-browsers/CONTRIBUTING.md

     `group_results` keys should be names of analysis groups and values the gene-level results for those groups.
 The result struct may contain string, number, or boolean fields.

-    The `prepare_dataset` pipeline validates the schema of the Hail Table returned by this function.
+    The `prepare_datasets` pipeline validates the schema of the Hail Table returned by this function.

   - Create a file `data_pipeline/data_pipeline/datasets/<dataset>/<dataset>_variant_results.py`,
     where `<dataset>` is the lowercase dataset/browser name.